minopeef/simon-game/README.md

 My html code is pretty plain.
 Many ```div``` and ```audio``` tags.
 Audio preloading before it needs to be executed.

-CSS a little bit trickier.
-I spent the whole evening on a layout of my game, trying to find right colors and shadows.  ```border-radius``` let me have round buttons and smooth corners.
-Also, I wildly used ```box-shadow``` to make buttons look more real.
-And remove ```box-shadow``` on START and STRICT buttons to imitate click.

-CSS3 have *animation* and *transition*.
-But I think for this project it would be redundant

 ##HTML

 ```html